Andrei Dapkiunas: Ambassadorship in New York

-From 2004 to 2017 he was the Permanent Representative of Belarus to the United Nations and is the longest-serving Belarusian ambassador to the United Nations.
+From 2004 to 2017, he was the Permanent Representative of Belarus to the United Nations and is the longest-serving Belarusian ambassador to the United Nations.
 In 2011 he was briefly withdrawn from his position as ambassador to the UN following allegations of a link to one of opposition candidates in the presidential election.

-While at the UN in New York, Dapkiunas served as President of the Executive Board of the UN Children's Fund, UNICEF (2006) and Vice-President of the United Nations Economic and Social Council, ECOSOC (2008).
-Member of the Executive Board of the International Association of Permanent Representatives to the United Nations.
+While at the UN in New York, Dapkiunas served as President of the executive board of the UN Children's Fund, UNICEF (2006) and vice-president of the United Nations Economic and Social Council, ECOSOC (2008).
+Member of the executive board of the International Association of Permanent Representatives to the United Nations.

 Deputy Minister of Foreign Affairs

-From 2017 to 2020 Dapkiunas served as Deputy Minister of Foreign Affairs of Belarus.
+From 2017 to 2020, Dapkiunas served as Deputy Minister of Foreign Affairs of Belarus.
 His responsibilities included multilateral diplomacy, humanitarian cooperation and relations of Belarus with countries of Africa and Asia.

 Ambassadorship in Vienna

-In July 2020 Dapkiunas was appointed as Ambassador of Belarus to Austria and Slovenia, Permanent Representative of Belarus to the international organisations in Vienna and to the Organisation for Security and Co-operation in Europe (OSCE).
+In July 2020, Dapkiunas was appointed as Ambassador of Belarus to Austria and Slovenia, Permanent Representative of Belarus to the international organisations in Vienna and to the Organisation for Security and Co-operation in Europe (OSCE).

+On October 21, 2024, he was also appointed non-resident Ambassador to Slovakia.